tonsnoei/photon-docker/README.md

 Have your own geocoder up and running within the hour, you will require about 60GB of disk space and has no further dependencies.
+If you select a specific country, you can reduce the necessary disk space.

 Feel free to fork and improve.

-See this [blog post]() for mor info
+See this [blog post](https://tonsnoei.nl/en/post/2023/03/20/set-up-your-own-geocoder-api/) for mor info

 # Run

 The image itself is pretty small, the first time the container is executed, a 60GB searchindex will be downloaded.
-The [blog post]() explains how to use only a specific country or region.
+The [blog post](https://tonsnoei.nl/en/post/2023/03/20/set-up-your-own-geocoder-api/) explains how to use only a specific country or region.

 The data volume is exposed as `/photon/photon_data` and can be mounted, this way you'll only have to download the data once.